OctaDist/OctaDist/docs/index.rst

 =============         =======   ======
 Release               Version   Status
 =============         =======   ======
-Stable                2.5.2     Active
+Stable                2.5.3     Active
-Nightly-build         2.5.3     Active
+Nightly-build         2.5.4     Active
 =============         =======   ======

 .. note::
-   OctaDist software is open-source and freely redistributed under The GNU General Public License v3.0.
+   OctaDist is open-source computer software and freely distributed under The GNU General Public License v3.0.

 .. tip::
+   This document is a reference code of nightly development build of OctaDist.
-   This is reference document.
-For the end-user, we strongly suggest you that visit an user-friendly document at https://octadist.github.io/manual.html.
+   For the end-user, we strongly suggest you visit the user-friendly document at https://octadist.github.io/manual.html.

 .. toctree::